season-lab/DroidReach/README.md

 # DroidReach

-This repository will host the source code of the DroidReach after the acceptance of the paper.
+This repository will host the source code of DroidReach after the acceptance of the paper.

 ## Experimental data